 Do we need yoga mats?

 After all, yogis didn’t use them for Millenials.
 They were initially performing on the ground without any foundation or mat.
-Eventually, they used deer, tiger, and various animal skins.
+Eventually, they used deer, tigers, and various animal skins.
 They didn’t come up with the sticky yoga mat.
 We did.
 Of course.
 I suggest it’s time to go back to natural material.

 I don’t use a mat if I practice on the grass.
 But that’s me.
 If you choose to do so, make sure to pick a leveled piece of grass free of prickly objects.
 Please note that it can also be hard on the wrists if the soil is particularly soft.
-And as much as yoga pictures on the beach look good (if that’s your thing), I dislike having uneven ground beneath me, for obvious reasons.
-Also, I don’t find it very relaxing having sand in my eyes as it sticks to my hand and falls all over me when moving around.
+And as much as yoga pictures on the beach look good (if that’s your thing), I dislike having uneven ground beneath me for obvious reasons.
+Also, I don’t find it very relaxing to have sand in my eyes as it sticks to my hand and falls all over me when moving around.
 I prefer to practice indoors on a hard floor, free of distraction.
-There, I need a mat and so do you.
+There, I need a mat, and so do you.
 Why?
 It prevents slipping, allows for balance and alignment, and provides an adequate cushion.

 What makes the best eco-friendly yoga mats?

 Now that you know that your yoga mat can potentially give you cancer (barely exaggerating) and that you are contributing to more landfill waste by going to a yoga studio without a mat, you want a natural yoga mat that is made of sustainable materials.
-So you can live longer and so your mat.
+So you can live longer, and so your mat.

-The best friendly yoga mat depends on a few things.
+The best-friendly yoga mat depends on a few things.
 Which type of yoga do you practice?
 If you enjoy hot yoga sessions or tend to sweat heavily, a super-absorbent mat with excellent traction is needed.
 For you, I recommend cork mats.
 Do you travel with it, you lucky bee?
 Then you want it light.
 My pick is the travel mat from Liforme.
 Do you mostly practice at the park and, unlike me, prefer to use a mat?
-Then you want it more durable and easy to wash.
+Then you want it to be more durable and easy to wash.
 Cotton is a good option.
 In all cases, what you really want is a great grip and natural materials.